 - Widening/expansion of the jaw ridge (bone splitting/ridge splitting)

-- Precise application of bone window for access
+- Precise application of the bone window technique for access

-- Removal of foreign bodies from the jaw bone/oral cavity
+- Removal of foreign material/particles from the jaw bone/oral cavity

 Ozone is a small, gaseous molecule made up of three oxygen atoms (O3).
 The positive properties of ozone on health have long been known and the applications are diverse.

 In dentistry, ozone can be used very effectively for caries and problems with the gums.
-Ozone also offers great added value during oral and maxillofacial surgery.
+Ozone is beneficial for oral and maxillofacial surgery.

 During dental operations, the wound is treated with ozone.
 The small, oxygen-containing molecules penetrate deep into the tissue and show a variety of effects there: